 - Tap data from various sources and capture different types of data to find the best - and most useful - insights.

 - Faster and affordable.
-Can reuse common pieces of code and has great community support.
+It can reuse common pieces of code and has great community support.

 - Facilitate advanced analytics through visualization and predictive analysis.